 to find a John Foy office near you

-The Driver Who Hit Me Was on their Phone.
-What Should I Do?
+If the Driver Who Hit Me Was on Their Phone, What Should I Do?

 If you see the driver on their phone after the accident, try to get a picture or video of any actions.
 Of course, evidence of driving while on the phone is easy to delete after an accident.
-So it’s best to inform the police and call a lawyer as soon as possible.
+So it’s best to inform the police and call an Ellenwood car accident lawyer as soon as possible.

 Ellenwood Car Accident Lawyer Near Me 404-400-4000

-Talk to an Ellenwood Car Accident Lawyer for Free
+Talk to a Car Accident Attorney in Ellenwood for Free